Afterward: Farewell

 I want you to see that there is nothing to fear.
 Like leaves falling to nourish the roots that gave them life, like a wave breaking on the shoreline and sliding back to the sea, we let go only to rejoin what we never truly left.

 There is no death.
-There is only this dance of endless becoming.
+There is only this river of endless becoming.

 Facebook